 - News + Events

 On April 6, the KCSA issued a Request for Proposals for Design Services to study a southern extension of the KC Streetcar service.
 Click here for the full Request for Proposals (RFP).
-Proposals from qualified firms are due to the KCSA on May 2, 2017 at 2:00 p.m.
+Proposals from qualified firms were due to the KCSA on May 2, 2017.

 The KCSA has developed a coordinated project development process with key project partners such as the City of Kansas City, Missouri; the KC Area Transportation Authority (KCATA) and the Mid-America Regional Council (MARC).
 This approach is inclusive of key project stakeholders in Kansas City and on the proposed route such as property owners, residents, neighborhood groups, community organizations, etc.

 The Main Street extension proposal advances implementation of the strongest streetcar expansion corridor & long-standing regional transit vision as indicated in Kansas City Region’s Long-Range Transit Vision, “Smart Moves.”
 This extension proposal also builds on the success of the downtown streetcar starter-line, while further strengthening that route and extending benefits to a larger population and job centers.

 Additional information about the Main Street Streetcar Extension can be found on the KC Regional Transit Alliance website.